Berks County Pennsylvania assistance programs.

 Reading Housing Authority runs the section 8 voucher program.
 While there is a waiting list, the program will require tenants to pay a portion of their rent and utilities based up on their household income.
 Rent subsidies are made as well.
 The address is 815 Franklin Street.
 Call 610-372-3933.

-Clinics in Berks County Pennsylvania
+Free community clinics in Berks County Pennsylvania

 St. Joseph Medical Center – The health care center provides a full-range of inpatient and outpatient diagnostic, medical and surgical services in Berks County Pennsylvania.
 Pharmacy, law work, and an extensive array of medical care may be offered.
 2500 Bernville Road, Reading, Pennsylvania 19605, call 610-378-2000.